morashed-99/Adidas-sales/README.md

 # Adidas US Interactive Sales
 # Tools Used:
-- Power Query for import and data cleaning
+- ETL - Power Query
 - Pviot Tables.
 - Slicers with connection of all charts to be dynamic.
 # Key features: